 The rebellion ended with a complete defeat of the Jews.
 According to Roman historian Dio Cassius, over half a million Jews were killed, and nearly a thousand towns and villages were destroyed.

-The next time Jews will fight for their independence in the Holy Land, and will succeed, would only be about 2,000 years later, in 1948.
+The next time Jews fought for their independence in the Holy Land, and succeeded, was about 2,000 years later, in 1948.